Buying Guide – How to Shop for an Alarm Clock

 Every alarm clock is different, but characteristics shared by most models sold today include the following:

-Visual display and adjustable brightness: In addition to the current time, some alarm clocks display other information, such as the current date and temperature.
+- Visual display: In addition to the current time, some alarm clocks display other information, such as the current date and temperature.
 Many modern designs feature LCD displays that can be brightened or dimmed to match the user’s visual preferences.

 Important Considerations for Alarm Clock Shoppers